Introduction

 - Appearance:

-- Dead crabgrass plants turn a noticeable brown or tan, contrasting with the green of a healthy lawn.
-These plants flatten and can cover substantial areas, creating unsightly patches.
+- Dead crabgrass usually shows up as a bright brown or tan color, which really stands out against the green of a healthy lawn.
+These flattened plants can take over large areas, creating unsightly patches.

 - Impact on the Lawn: